bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Unicamp, Brasil, 10 semestres
 https://www.dac.unicamp.br/sistemas/catalogos/grad/catalogo2023/cursos/10g/sugestao.html
 -->

 The course presented addresses those issues by providing a free, online, and asynchronous learning environment that allows students to study at their own pace through the flipped classroom approach.
-In advance to weekly synchronous meetings, students are required to study the theory and examples provided in the notebooks, as well as try to solve the exercises.
+In advance to weekly synchronous meetings, students are required to study the theory and examples provided in the notebooks, as well as to try to solve the accompanying exercises.
-At the synchronous night-time meetings students are encouraged to ask questions and discuss the problems they could not solve with the teaching staff.
+At the synchronous nighttime meetings students are encouraged to ask questions and discuss the problems they could not solve with the teaching staff.

-Since the mechanical engineering programme is relatively new at UNLaM, the number of students per class is still low, around eight, so the course has been tested on a reduce scale, allowing the teaching staff to provide a personalized teaching experience at synchronic meetings.
+Since the mechanical engineering programme is relatively new at UNLaM, the number of students per class is still low, around eight, so the course has been tested on a reduced scale, allowing the teaching staff to provide a personalized teaching experience at synchronic meetings.
 Larger audiences will provide a challenge, probably requiring to include new teaching assistants as well as introducing automatic grading, to keep the characteristics and advantages described here.

 ## Basis for the syllabus
 Traditionally, the physical systems studied in analytical mechanics courses are relatively simple in order to limit the time and/or difficulty of mathematical
 Such simplification leads to a later noticeable jump in the complexity when dealing with more real problems at later courses of the mechanical engineering curricula.
-Yet knowledge and practice not only on numerical analysis, but also on programming as a tool, were seldom exploited at UNLaM to addreess this issue.
+Yet knowledge and practice not only on numerical analysis, but also on programming as a tool, were seldom exploited at UNLaM to address this issue.
 The use of modern programming languages and solving packages allows to rapidly introduce the students to life-like problems avoiding oversimplifications.

 ## Overview, Content, and Structure
-The full repository of the course in Spanish can be found [here](https://github.com/bettachini/MecanicaAnaliticaComputacional), and a on-going English translated version [here](https://github.com/bettachini/MecanicaAnaliticaComputacional/blob/master/88presentaci%C3%B3n/jose_2024/english_translation/index.md).
+The full repository of the course in Spanish can be found [here](https://github.com/bettachini/MecanicaAnaliticaComputacional), and a ongoing English translated version [here](https://github.com/bettachini/MecanicaAnaliticaComputacional/blob/master/88presentaci%C3%B3n/jose_2024/english_translation/index.md).

 As detailed in the schedule, the 14 weeks of the course are divided into 12 units:
-1. Course methodology, newtonian physics and Sympy introduction.
+1. Course methodology, Newtonian physics and Sympy introduction.
 2. Degrees of freedom, generalized coordinates and energy.
 3. Euler-Lagrange mechanics, Euler-Lagrange equations.
 4. Constraints as a function of coordinates.